-NS4850 REGIONAL SEMINAR IN LOW-INTENSITY CONFLICT (4-0)
+NS4830 REGIONAL SEMINAR IN LOW-INTENSITY CONFLICT : MIDDLE EAST (4-0)

-There are three separate courses offered under the Regional Seminar Series.
-These will focus, respectively, on contemporary and historical low intensity conflict issues in Latin America, the Middle East, and Asia.
-The courses will examine the pertinent theoretical literature on political violence in the region in question, review the recent history of regionally-based terrorism and insurgency, offer a series of detailed case studies of local organizations and conflict, and focus on functional issues of particular interest or concern in the region under investigation.
-In each case, the seminar would be designed to provide the student with an advanced, regionally oriented grounding in contemporary LIC issues.
-PREREQUISITES: NS3036, NS3800 and NS3880.
+As part of the regional seminar series, this course examines low intensity conflict issues in the Midcle East.
+The seminar reviews the theoretical literature on political violence and analyzes the recent history of Middle East-based terrorism and insurgency.
+It offers a series of detailed case studies of local organizations and conflict, and focuses on functional issues in the Middle East.
+PREREQUISITES: NS3036, NS3800 and NS3880 or permisson of the instructor.
+CLASSIFICATION: None.